bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/grant-user-access-openshift.md

 You can add users in one of the following primary roles:

 * ``admin`` A project manager who can view any resource in the namespace and modify any resource in the namespace except for quota.
-An ``admin`` user can delete the namespace.
+An ``admin`` user can delete the namespace
 * ``edit`` A user that can modify most objects in a namespace, but can't view or modify roles or bindings.
-An ``edit`` user can create and delete applications in the namespace.
+An ``edit`` user can create and delete applications in the namespace
-* ``view`` A user who can't make any modifications, but can see most objects in a namespace.
+* ``view`` A user who can't make any modifications, but can see most objects in a namespace

 To add another user with edit role to the namespace who can create and delete applications, use the ``oc adm policy`` command.
 You must be in the namespace when you run this command.